-- (a) energy and fuel; - (b) plant and equipment, including materials used and to be used for their maintenance; - (c) machines and tools and dies and moulds; - (d) spare parts and materials used in the maintenance of equipment and buildings;
+- (a) energy and fuel; - (b) plant and equipment, including goods to be used for their maintenance; - (c) machines and tools and dies and moulds; spare parts and materials used in the maintenance of equipment and buildings; lubricants, greases, compounding materials and other materials used in production or used to operate equipment and buildings; gloves, glasses, footwear, clothing, safety equipments and supplies; equipment, devices and supplies used for testing or inspecting the good; catalyst and solvent; and; - (d) and other goods which do not enter and which are not intended to enter into the final composition of the product.

-- (e) lubricants, greases, compounding materials and other materials used in manufacture or used to operate equipment and buildings; - (f) gloves, glasses, footwear, clothing, safety equipment and supplies; - (g) equipment, devices and supplies used for testing or inspecting the good; catalyst and solvent; - (h) other goods which are not incorporated into the final composition of the product but whose use in the manufacture of the product can be reasonably demonstrated to be a part of that manufacture.
+Accounting segregation

-Accounting Segregation
+1. If originating and non-originating fungible materials are used in the working or processing of a product, competent authorities may, at the written request of economic operators, authorise the management of materials using the accounting segregation method without keeping the materials in separate stocks.

-- 1. If originating and non-originating fungible materials are used in the working or processing of a product, competent authorities may, at the written request of economic operators, authorise the management of materials using the accounting segregation method without keeping the materials in separate stocks. - 2.
-Competent governmental authorities may make the granting of authorisation referred to in paragraph 1 subject to any conditions they deem appropriate. - 3.
+- 2. Competent governmental authorities may make the granting of authorisation referred to in paragraph 1 subject to any conditions they deem appropriate. - 3.
 The authorisation shall be granted only if by use of the accounting segregation method it can be ensured that, at any time, the number of products obtained which could be considered as originating in a Party is the same as the number that would have been obtained by using a method of physical segregation of the stocks. - 4.
-If authorised, the accounting segregation method and its application shall be recorded on the basis of the general accounting principles applicable in the Union or in Indonesia, depending on where the product is manufactured. - 5.
-A manufacturer using the accounting segregation method shall make out a proof of origin for the quantity of products which may be considered as originating in the exporting Party.
-At the request of the customs authorities or competent governmental authorities of the exporting Party, the beneficiary shall provide a statement of how the quantities have been managed. - 6.
+A manufacturer using the accounting segregation method shall make out or apply for a proof of origin for the quantity of products which may be considered as originating in the exporting Party.
+At the request of the customs authorities or competent governmental authorities of the exporting Party, the beneficiary shall provide a statement of how the quantities have been managed. - 5.
 Competent authorities shall monitor the use made of the authorisation referred to in paragraph 3 and may withdraw it if the manufacturer makes improper use of it or fails to fulfil any of the other conditions laid down in this protocol.